kojiishi/snap-height/README.md

 ### Adjust after-space

-IIUC this isn't hard to implement.
-For instance, when:
 ```css
 snap-height: margin-after;
 ```
-increase the used value of `margin-after` so that the logical height of the margin-box becomes the multiple of the line height of the root element.
+This value increases the used value of `margin-after` so that the logical height of the margin-box becomes the multiple of the line height of the root element.